CarlosHPlata/notes-vault/3-Coding/Architecture - DDD for Microservices.md

 # 📃 DDD for Microservices 12-05-2025

 ---
 As with the software architecture approach for single applications ([[Architecture - DDD What is Domain Driven Design|DDD]]).
-The philosophy is the same, try to abstract the domain into a technical language everybody can use, from the non technical to the technical staff ([[Architecture - DDD What is Domain Driven Design|Ubiquitous Language]]).
+The philosophy is the same, try to abstract the domain into a technical language everybody can use, from the non technical to the technical staff ([[Architecture - Ubiquitous Language|Ubiquitous Language]]).

 We find the same approach for distributed systems, we start by talking with the domain experts and identifying the key structures of the business.